 FGF3 is a member of the basic fibroblast growth factor (FGF) gene family and was first identified based on it's similarity to the mouse proto-oncogene int-2.
 Amplifications of this gene and the surrounding region (11q13) have been observed in various cancers including breast cancer, esophogeal cancer, melanoma, bladder cancer and hepatocellular carcinoma (HCC).
 Lower tumor grade and stage have been associated with FGF3 amplifications in HCC; however, this event is fairly rare in this tumor type.

 GeneCards Summary for FGF3 Gene

 FGF3 (Fibroblast Growth Factor 3) is a Protein Coding gene.
 Diseases associated with FGF3 include Deafness, Congenital, With Inner Ear Agenesis, Microtia, And Microdontia and Microtia.
-Among its related pathways are RET signaling and Signaling by FGFR2 in disease.
+Among its related pathways are RET signaling and Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers.
 Gene Ontology (GO) annotations related to this gene include growth factor activity and fibroblast growth factor receptor binding.
 An important paralog of this gene is FGF5.